~~~~ This is Page 10 ~~~~

 Meet the "sign interpreter" for speakers at the Nelson Mandela memorial in South Africa.
 The going rate is $150 per hour.
 For a cheapie $77 per day they got an unusual terp.
 "Unusual" in that he apparently can't sign, might be deaf, and has an alleged police rap sheet for suspicion of kidnapping, assault, rape, robbery, burglary, vandalism, and murder.

 He didn't even have a proper security clearance.
 How could this stick of dynamite be allowed so close to world leaders?

 He claims to be “a champion of sign language”.
-His gibberish signing was from "hallucinating due to schizophrenia" ------a medical condition that kept him out of jail for most of his alleged crimes (including murder?).
+His gibberish signing was due to "hallucinating due to schizophrenia" ------a medical condition that kept him out of jail for most of his alleged crimes (including murder?).

 Over 100 million people worldwide watched him flap his arms.